 Remember, there are plenty of reputable companies that can help you with your 401k retirement planning and related services.

 Despite what any financial guru says, choosing between the two plans remains highly situational (unless you get a 401k match), so be sure to take into account your particular circumstances and only factual information when weighing your choice.
 After all, it is ultimately your money and your retirement that’s on the line.

-YFS is owner and author of Your Finances Simplified.
+About the Author: Dominique Brown is owner and author of Your Finances Simplified.
 He was born and raised in west Philadelphia and is now a financial adviser, IT contractor, landlord, and treasurer of a non-profit.
-He created his blog partly due to his desire to help people with their finances.

 Photo Credit: o5com